msadowski/weeklyrobotics/_templates/2018-MM-DD-weekly-robotics-X.md

 0) Would you like to advertise an open position in a robotics related company?
 <br>[https://weeklyrobotics.com/About](https://weeklyrobotics.com/About)<br>
-INFO: We are starting a careers section.
-If you would like to advertise an open position please head over to Careers Section in the above link.
+INFO: If you would like us to include your open position in the hiring section please feel free to send us an [e-mail](mailto:careers@weeklyrobotics.com).

 1) COMPANY NAME (CITY, COUNTRY) - POSITION.
 <br>[](){:target="_blank"}<br>